nikelaz/ctldash/README.md

 ## Translators

-[Fluent][fluent] is used for localization of the software.
+[Fluent](https://projectfluent.org/) is used for localization of the software.
 Fluent's translation files are found in the [i18n directory](./i18n).
-New translations may copy the [English (en) localization](./i18n/en) of the project, rename `en` to the desired [ISO 639-1 language code][iso-codes], and then translations can be provided for each [message identifier][fluent-guide].
+New translations may copy the [English (en) localization](./i18n/en) of the project, rename `en` to the desired [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes), and then translations can be provided for each message.
 If no translation is necessary, the message may be omitted.